damiecode/rails-facebook/README.md

 - Recieve notifications for posts from friends
 - Forgot Password
 - Account activation
-- Photo/Video uplaod in posts
+- Photo/Video upload in posts